kontena/kontena/docs/using-kontena/deploy.md

 ### High Availability (HA)

 Service with `ha` strategy will deploy its instances to different host nodes.
-This means that the service instances will be spread across all nodes.
+This means that the service instances will be spread across all availability zones/nodes.
+Availability zones are resolved from node labels, for example `az=a1` means that node belongs to availability zone `a1`.

 ```
 deploy: